 This is mainly because there are several factors which a consumer takes into consideration before taking a decision.
 Thus consumer decision making is affected by his behavior and that is exactly how the behavioral segments are targeted.

 Lets take a simple example of behavioral segmentation.
 I am writing this article in the month of December which is Christmas time.
 Christmas is on the 25th of December.
 Would you start targeting your segment on the 23rd or 24th of December?
-You will probably start targeting that segment from 1st December itself.
+You will probably start planning and targeting that segment from 1st December itself.

-Forms of Behavioral segmentation
+Examples of Behavioral segmentation

-Buying on occasions – As mentioned in the above example, buying on occasions is the first form of behavioral segmentation.
+As mentioned in the above example, buying on occasions is the first form of behavioral segmentation.
 Products such as chocolates and premium foods will sell on festivals.
 Similarly, confectioneries will sell when there is a party.
 Thus these products are generally targeted by behavioral segmentation.

-Loyalty – There are two ways to grow a business.
+There are two ways to grow a business.
 First is to acquire new customers and second is to retain your existing customers.
 The more loyal your customer is to you, the more your customer base will increase.
 That’s one more kind of behavior which marketers target.
 The strategies for brand loyal customers is very different from that used for acquiring new customers.

 In residential or commercial segment, the usage can be demonstrated in the form of heavy usage, moderate usage or lesser usage.
 Lets take the example of beauty parlors or personal care.
 There are some customers who use a lot of personal care products whereas others do not use personal care products much.
 Thus depending on their usage the customers can be targeted.

 Another example of usage rate segmentations can be seen in the electronics as well as the FMCG industry in industrial buying.
 FMCG and electronics works on the basis of a channel with dealers and distributors.
 In these segments, the maximum discount goes to the one who buys the maximum whereas others get lesser profits as they also get lesser discounts.

-Any product which is not targeted towards the masses generally used behavioral segmentation.
+Any product which is not targeted towards the masses generally uses behavioral segmentation.
 It is also an excellent form of segmentation for products which are niche in nature and are targeted towards the wants and demands of customers.